jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 ### Are coin flips independent?

-Everyone knows that coin flips are independent of one another – if you flip a fair coin 10 times and it comes up heads each time, the probability that it will come up heads on the next flip is stil 50%.
+Everyone knows that coin flips are independent of one another—if you flip a fair coin 10 times and it comes up heads each time, the probability that it will come up heads on the next flip is stil 50%.

 But here's a different argument: If I flip a coin 100 times and it comes up heads 85 times, I might notice that this is astronomically unlikely under the assumption that I have a fair coin, and call shenanigans on the whole thing.
-I could then reasonably conclude that the coin's bias is actually 85%, in which case the next flip is maybe 85% likely to come up heads — meaning the next flip was _not_ independent of the other flips!
+I could then reasonably conclude that the coin's bias is actually 85%, in which case the next flip is maybe 85% likely to come up heads—meaning the next flip was _not_ independent of the other flips!

 How can we reconcile these two arguments?
 There's a subtle difference between the two that becomes clear when you draw out the graph.